 - An essay that addresses the applicant’s purpose for graduate study focusing on how attending graduate school in English will help the applicant to achieve their professional goals.
 The essay should be no longer than 1-2 pages (approximately 500-600 words).

 - Evidence of a Bachelor’s degree at the time of entrance

 - A ten-page analytical writing sample that includes a bibliography citing secondary sources in correct MLA format.

 The deadline for fall admission is May 1 at midnight of that same year.

-However, to be considered for scholarships or teaching assistantships, students should apply no later than April 1.
+However, to be considered for teaching assistantships, students should apply by March 15.